 Fiduciary Funds are used to account for assets held by the City in a trustee capacity or as an agent for individuals, private organizations, and other governments.
 The Fiduciary Funds of the City are the John D. Collins Private Purpose Trust Fund, Employee Retirement Funds, the Human Services Special Welfare Account, the Human Services Dedicated Account, the Industrial Development Authority Agency Funds, the Potomac Yard Affordable Housing, and the Potomac Yard Open Space Agency Funds.
-For accounting measurement purposes, the Private Purpose Trust Fund and the Employee Retirement Funds are accounted for in essentially the same manner as proprietary funds.
+For accounting measurement purposes, the Private Purpose Trust Fund, the Employee Retirement Funds, and other post employment benefits are accounted for in essentially the same manner as proprietary funds.
 Private Purpose Trust Funds account for assets of which the principal may not be spent.
-The Employee Retirement Funds account for the assets of the City's pension plans.
+The Employee Retirement Funds account for the assets of the City's pension plans and the OPEB fund.
 Agency Funds are custodial in nature (assets equal liabilities) and do not involve measurement of results of operations.
 Fiduciary funds are not included in the government-wide financial statements.

-The agency funds held by the City as of end of FY 2008 comprise the following:
+The agency funds held by the City as of end of FY 2009 comprise the following: